bsmAnalysis/BSMHiggs_fwk/test/haa4b/computeLimit/README.md

   python optimize_haa.py 2018 4.1
   python optimize_haa.py 2018 4.2

-#-- all of the above jobs need to finish before running the "all" jobs below
+#-- All of the above jobs need to finish before running the "all" jobs below.
+#   This is because the script needs to extract the scale factors from the completed jobs above.

   python optimize_haa.py all  5.0
   python optimize_haa.py all  5.1